-Carpal tunnel syndrome can be caused by repetitive motion of the wrist or to trauma to the wrist.
+The repetitive motion of the wrist or trauma to the wrist can cause carpal tunnel syndrome.
 In either case, the result is entrapment or impingement of the median nerve as it passes through the carpal tunnel in the wrist.
-It causes numbness or tingling, pain, and weakness of the thumb, index finger, middle finger and half of the fourth finger.
+It causes numbness or tingling, pain, and weakness of the thumb, index finger, middle finger, and half of the fourth finger.

-In most cases, it is caused by a combination of environmental and genetic factors.
-Common predisposing conditions that lead to carpal tunnel syndrome is obesity, diabetes, hypothyroidism, pregnancy and doing work that involves vibrating tools or heavy labor.
+In most cases, the combination of environmental and genetic factors also causes it.
+Common predisposing conditions that lead to carpal tunnel syndrome is obesity, diabetes, hypothyroidism, pregnancy, and doing work that involves vibrating tools or heavy labor.

 Carpal tunnel symptoms are often worse at night.
 It is believed this is due to flexion of the wrists during sleep.
 Some researchers have linked worsening of the symptoms to lying on one’s side.
 Many people with carpal tunnel syndrome wear splints during the day and/or night.
 The splints are often slightly dorsiflexed so the hand is tipped back a bit.
 If a patient is not treated or continues to have pain in the affected hand, it can lead to permanent damage to the nerve with atrophy of some of the thumb muscles, and chronic weakness when attempting palmar abduction.